 Want water?
 The Kawartha Lakes has it almost everywhere—Balsam, Cameron, Sturgeon, Pigeon, Shadow, Canal, Mitchell Lakes, not to mention many rivers.

-You can buy almost any kind of waterfront to suit your water needs.
+You can buy almost any kind of waterfront property to suit your needs.

 Private direct, deeded water access, public access, waterfront communities—many options exist.

-So if you love the idea of watching sunrises or sunsets on over the lake and gazing at the starry night, you’ll see why so many people are moving to cottage country to escape the rat race and find open spaces outside of a big urban center.
+So if you love the idea of watching sunrises or sunsets on over the lake and gazing at the starry night, you’ll see why so many people are moving to the Kawartha lakes to escape the rat race and find open spaces outside of a big urban center.

 2. The Kawarthas are Very Friendly